8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 With instant prototyping we can now run `vue serve FILE_NAME` and it will spin up the development server for that single file.
 Try it!
 You will probably be... potentially underwhelmed since our files are still empty 🙃

-That said, before we start writing our Vue components we're going to setup the GraphQL API.
+That said before we start writing our Vue components we're going to set up the GraphQL API.
 Why?
 Because it is **SO MUCH MORE FUN** developing when there's data.
-Hopefully you agree!
+Hopefully, you agree!

 ## Setting up a GraphQL API on 8base
 There are many different ways to accomplish setting up a GraphQL server and API.
 However, we'll use 8base so that everything is extremely quick to set up and super stable.
 To get started, we'll only need to take the following few steps.